 The park is ‘catchment’ for visitors from coast resorts who come to see large herds of red-elephants and other wildlife.

-Lugards Falls on the Galana River feature bizarrely eroded rocks through which water plunge into foaming rapids and crocodile-infested pools.
+Lugards Falls on the Galana River feature bizarrely eroded rocks through which water plunges into foaming rapids and crocodile-infested pools.
 Visitors can walk down the river to view rapids.

 Approximately 290 km long, Yatta Plateau is one of the world’s longest lava flows and an ornithological paradise that attracts migrating birds from all over the world.